 Item 1.
 Legal Proceedings.

-The Company is currently not a party to threatened. o any pending legal proceedings and no such action by, or to the best of its knowledge, against the Company has been
+The Company is currently not a party to any pending legal proceedings and no such action, or to the best of its knowledge, has been threatened against the Company.

 Item 2.
 Changes in Securities.

 None

 Item 3.
-Defaults Upon Senior Securit ies.
+Defaults Upon Senior Securities.

 None

 Item 4.
-Submission of Matters to a V ote of Security Holders.
+Submission of Matters to a Vote of Security Holders.

-No matter was submitted during the qu proxies or otherwise. arter ending November 30, 2006, covered by this report to a vote of the Company's shareholders, through the solicitation of
+No matter was submitted during the quarter ending August 31, 2007, covered by this report to a vote of the Company's shareholders, through the solicitation of proxies or otherwise.

 Item 5.
 Other Information.

-None
+On September 11, 2007, the Company's stockholders approved a .4625 for 1 reverse stock split for its common stock.
+As a result, stockholders of record at the close of business on September 11, 2007, received .4625 share of common stock for every one share held.
+The Company also amended its authorized shares to 5,000,000 blank check preferred shares with a par value of \$.001 and 50,000,000 common shares at a par value of \$.001.
+All stock, additional paid-in capital and share and per share data for prior periods have been restated to reflect the stock split as if it had occurred at the beginning of the earliest period presented.
+In addition, the Company changed its name to Transdel Pharmaceuticals, Inc.

 Item 6.
-Exhibits and Reports of Form n 8-K.
+Exhibits and Reports of Form 8-K.

 (a) Exhibits

-ursuant to Section 302 of Sarbanes Oxley Act of 2002 ursuant to Section 906 of Sarbanes Oxley Act of 2002
+31.1 Certification pursuant to Section 302 of Sarbanes Oxley Act of 2002

+32.1 Certification pursuant to Section 906 of Sarbanes Oxley Act of 2002

-(b) Reports of F 'orm 8-K
+(b) Reports of Form 8-K

-None
+None.